MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

  `-AllowEditing $false` Prevents users from editing Office files in the browser.

- `-ReadOnlyForUnmanagedDevices $false` Makes the entire site read-only for impacted users.
+ `-ReadOnlyForUnmanagedDevices $true` Makes the entire site read-only for impacted users.

  `-LimitedAccessFileType OfficeOnlineFilesOnly` Allows users to preview only Office files in the browser.
 This option increases security but may be a barrier to user productivity.